tacosontitan/Glitter/README.md

 > [!IMPORTANT]
 > This repository is undergoing a consolidation effort.
 As a result some things may feel out of place, or incomplete.
 > Please be patient as we work to bring everything together.*
+>
+> [!WARNING]
+> The `Glitter.Data.Sql` and `Glitter.Validation` namespaces and the objects defined within them are not ready for public consumption.
+> As a result, they are subject to change without notice.
+Use at your own risk.

 ## 💁‍♀️ Getting Started